huzeifa/starter-hugo-academic-sakina/content/slides/example/index.md

-## Q. STATE THE FUNCTION OF THE HEART.
+## STATE THE FUNCTION OF THE HEART.

 {{% fragment %}}